 11 Ways Retail Associates Can Get Better At Selling

-1. How To Smile When Greeting A Customer While Wearing A Mask
+1. How To Smile (or Smize) When Greeting A Customer

-Tyra Banks called it "smize" meaning to smile with the eyes.
+Tyra Banks called it "smize," meaning to smile with the eyes.
 As one of the top fashion models, she knew she had to greet the camera with a genuine-looking smile.
-What it takes is to flex the muscles on either side of the mouth so they turn up.
+It takes flexing the muscles on either side of the mouth so they turn up and the smile reaches the eyes.
 Some refer to this as Duchenne smiling.

 You can greet a customer with a smile with or without a mask.
 The key is for your eyes to show true enjoyment to a stranger.
-That welcoming smile helps customers drop their wall of self-defense and be open to what you are saying.
+That welcoming smile helps customers drop their wall of self-defense and be open to your words.

 2. How to build rapport with customers

-Rapport-building sounds so technical and de-personal and yet it is the heart of making any human interaction a success.
-Finding something in common, something not related to the merchandise in front of the customer begins to build rapport.
+Rapport-building sounds so technical and de-personal, yet it is the heart of successful human interaction.
+Finding something in common, something not related to the merchandise in front of the customer, begins to build rapport.

 The salesperson then comments on that item with a question and shares something related about themselves based on what that customer answered.

-You can’t do it en-masse; you can’t do it by formula, by rote, or by script.
+You can’t do it en masse; you can’t do it by formula, rote, or script.
 That’s why it works.
-It acknowledges that each person is unique, different, and interesting – both the customer and the salesperson.
+It acknowledges that each person is unique, different, and interesting – the customer and the salesperson.

 3. How to sell people on value

-The “She could sell snow to an Eskimo” comment may be intended as a compliment of someone’s selling ability, but in truth, it highlights what a salesperson shouldn’t do.
+The “She could sell snow to an Eskimo” comment may be intended as a compliment on someone’s selling ability, but in truth, it highlights what a salesperson shouldn’t do.

-Selling products or services that aren’t genuinely useful, enjoyable, or in some other way beneficial to a particular customer may help a retail sales associate and their short-term sales, but in the long run, you can’t be a great salesperson if you don’t consistently sell value over price to your customers.
+Selling products or services that aren’t genuinely useful, enjoyable, or in some other way beneficial to a particular customer may help a retail sales associate and their short-term sales.
+Still, you can’t be a great salesperson in the long run if you don’t consistently sell value over price to your customers.

 You’ll be a sham, and customers will smell it on you.
 Worse, you’ll be selling based on discounts to override the customers’ suspicions you can’t be trusted.

-Persuading customers to purchase merchandise they’ll later regret buying will result in customers who won’t return and will likely spread negative impressions of you and your brand all over Facebook and the like.
+Persuading customers to purchase merchandise they’ll regret buying will result in customers who won’t return and will likely spread negative impressions of you and your brand all over Facebook.

-The best salespeople not only understand this principle but also put it to work when they are selling.
+The best salespeople understand this principle and put it to work when selling.
 They show that an item’s unique features give that one customer a unique benefit.

 For example, “This measuring tape has an erasable writing surface on the side, so you can write your measurement on it and not forget.”
-Retail sales staff all need to be able to sell the good, better, and best solution for the customer's needs.
+Retail sales staff must be able to sell the best, better, and best solution for the customer's needs.